kaditya25/game-engine/tmux/README.md

 `dotfiles` alters the default tmux behavior somewhat:

 - By default, tmux's prefix key is `C-b` (Ctrl-b).
 But this requires pressing two buttons!
 The RNL's prefix key is the backtick `, which is right next to the numeric 1 key.
+You're welcome to edit `~/.tmux.conf` if you'd like to change back to the original prefix, or select another prefix.
 - To switch to window 2: prefix 2
 - To split the current pane vertically: prefix Left or Right
 - To split the current pane horizontally: prefix Down or Up